 Displaying a variety of lush greens, the leaves darken over time from a pale to dark forest green.
 Mature plants will often be much darker than their juvenile counterparts.
 Or, it could reference the natural red stem development.

 Pellaea rotundifolia also goes by a couple of other common names, the fitting “Round-Leafed Fern” and the whole genus are sometimes known as “Cliff Brakes” for their ability to grow on rocks.

 |Humidity||High humidity (60-90%)|

 For a fern, Pellaea rotundifolia has surprisingly light watering requirements.

 Temperature & Humidity

-This fern is a relatively slow grower, and remains a very compact plant even when mature.
-The fronds have a slight arching growth pattern which makes them great for planting in a higher spot in a terrarium.
+You’re unlikely to need to trim it down much, if at all.
+Plus, the fronds have a slight arching growth pattern which makes them great for planting in a higher spot in a terrarium.